virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 }
 ```

 Consequently, the installed add-on will be marked as set up at the balancer (*bl*) layer.

-More details about add-ons installations [here](/creating-manifest/addons/).
+For more details about the <a href="/creating-manifest/addons/" target="blank">add-ons</a> installation, visit the linked page.

 <!-- add example -->

 ## Custom Actions

-The declarative code inside a manifest can be divided into separate blocks, named **actions**.
+The declarative code inside a manifest can be divided into separate blocks - **actions**.
 Subsequently, particular actions can be run by means of calling actions with different parameters.

 The example below shows how to create a new file (e.g. the <b>*example.txt*</b> file in the <b>*tmp*</b> directory) by executing a *createFile* action at the compute node.
 ``` json